companje/companje.nl/pages/npm.md

 ---
 see [[nodejs]]

+# instal nvm
+Visit https://nvm.sh and use the curl command to install it.

 # eslint-plugin-vue ...
 The engine "node" is incompatible with this module.
 Expected version ...
 I needed version 16 of node instead of 14.x
 ```